yang-luo-lab/cov-ldsc/README.md

 ## Heritability estimation
 For estimating heritability in admixed populations, you can follow the same command used in original LD score regression.
 Refer to instructions of original LD score regression : https://github.com/bulik/ldsc/wiki

-## Obtaining genetic PCs
-By default, cov-LDSC used scaled PCs output from PLINK (mean 0) for approximating covariate-adjusted LD scores

 ## Prerequisites
 1. `Python (3 > version >= 2.7)`
 2. `bitarray: 0.8`